mongodb/docs/source/includes/quick-start/overview.rst

-This guide shows you how to create an application that uses the **C#/.NET driver** to connect to a **MongoDB Atlas cluster**.
+This guide shows you how to create an application that uses the **.NET/C# Driver** to connect to a **MongoDB Atlas cluster**.
 If you prefer to connect to MongoDB using a different driver or programming language, see our :driver:`list of official MongoDB drivers <>`.

-The C#/.NET driver lets you connect to and communicate with MongoDB clusters from a .NET application.
+The .NET/C# driver lets you connect to and communicate with MongoDB clusters from a .NET application.

 MongoDB Atlas is a fully-managed cloud database service that hosts your data